frank038/Rubrica/README.md

 This feature can be disabled by changing the line 59 of the main program this way:
 USE_CLIPBOARD=0
 This feature can be used alse when the filter has been applied.

-Known bug:
-- do not close the program from the window manager or the headbar, use the button in the program or this program disappears if "Cancel" is pressed (a dialog appears after any changes).

 Screenshots:
 without headbar